mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern_complex.md

 folder: mydoc
 ---

+A golden rule of the modern workflow is: do not create projects with multiple targets.
+Instead create multiple projects and link them together via dependencies.

 ## Setting up a complex project for the modern workflow

-A golden rule of the modern workflow is: do not create projects with multiple targets.
-If you have a library and an executable, make it two separate projects.
+If you have a library and an executable, make them two separate projects.

-You can setup and link each project easily with:

 ``` console
 mulle-sde init -m foundation/objc-developer -d mylib library